jaeksoft/opensearchserver/src/doc/en/documentation/tutorials/crawling_a_database.md

 ![Configuring the query](database_query_5.png)

-Everything is quite standard with this configuration:
+This is a fairly standard setup:
 * we use a AND with a phrase slop of 1
-* we search into different fields, each one with a different weight
+* we search different fields, and give a different weight to those
 * we want to return some fields, and create some facets
-* we configure some snippets to highlight the searched keywords in the results
+* we configure the snippets so they highlight the searched-for keywords in the results

-Click button "Search" to test it:
+Click the `Search` button to test it:

 ![Configuring the query](database_query_6.png)

-## Create a renderer
+## Creating a renderer

-The final step is creating a renderer that will use the previously created query template.
+The final step is to create a renderer that will use our query template.

-Go to tab `Renderer` and configure it as shown below:
+Go to the `Renderer` tab and configure it as follows:

 **Global configuration:**

 ![Configuring the renderer](database_renderer_1.png)

-Use the query template (request) (`search` here) and the autocompletion created earlier.
+Use the query template (request) (which we named `search` in this example), and the autocompletion we created earlier.

-We are using here some Javascript to enhance the display and rename facets. `jQuery` is dynamically loaded from the Google CDN.
-Full code is:
+To enhance the display and rename facets, we'll be using some JavaScript.
+Specifically we'll use `jQuery` as dynamically loaded from the Google CDN.
+The full code is:

 ```javascript
 <script src="//ajax.googleapis.com/ajax/libs/jquery/1.11.1/jquery.min.js" ></script>